cdk8s-team/cdk8s/packages/cdk8s-plus/API.md

 [ServicePort](#cdk8s-plus-serviceport)|Definition of a service port.
 [ServicePortOptions](#cdk8s-plus-serviceportoptions)|*No description*
 [ServiceProps](#cdk8s-plus-serviceprops)|Properties for initialization of `Service`.
-[SizeConversionOptions](#cdk8s-plus-sizeconversionoptions)|Options for how to convert time to a different unit.
-[TimeConversionOptions](#cdk8s-plus-timeconversionoptions)|Options for how to convert time to a different unit.
 [VolumeMount](#cdk8s-plus-volumemount)|Mount a volume from the pod to the container.